vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --id <i>vch_id</i>
     --https-proxy ""</pre>

-## Enable, Reset, and Disable Debug Mode  <a id="debug"></a>
+## Configure Debug Mode  <a id="debug"></a>

 To enable or disable debug mode on a VCH, you use the `vic-machine configure --debug` option.
 You can also use `vic-machine configure --debug` to increase or decrease the level of debugging on a VCH that is already running in debug mode.

 The `vic-machine configure --debug` option functions in the same way as the equivalent `vic-machine create --debug` option.
 For information about the `vic-machine create --debug` option, see [`--debug`](vch_installer_options.md#debug) in VCH Deployment Options.

-This example increases the level of debugging to the maximum, either on a VCH that is running with a lower level of debugging, or on a VCH that is not running in debug mode.
+This example increases the level of debugging to level 3, either on a VCH that is running with a lower level of debugging, or on a VCH that is not running in debug mode.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>